 - Can make a kitchen feel cluttered

 Clearly, the focus of layout is to optimise the functionality of your kitchen.
-At Marble Supreme, we believe that the beauty of the worktops is equally important to the functionality, and we ensure that each installation is right for you.
+We believe that the beauty of the worktops is equally important to the functionality, and we ensure that each installation is right for you.
+Don’t forget to think about the right material too, we offer a wide range of marble worktops, granite worktops and quartz countertops.